nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 `0xf977814e90da44bfa03b6295a0616a897441acec`

 This pair appeared 9 times and moved over 2.3 million ETH total.
-The reverse direction also appeared multiple times, which makes the activity look more like exchange wallet movement or internal rebalancing than random one-time transfers.
+Since both addresses appear Binance-related, this looks more like exchange wallet movement or internal rebalancing than random activity.

 Another repeated pattern was: